Travis Jankowski Preview, Player Props: Rangers vs. Brewers

 Travis Jankowski At The Plate

-- Jankowski has driven home a run in 18 games this season (26.5%), including more than one RBI in 7.4% of his games and producing three or more of his team's runs on one occasion..
+- Jankowski has picked up an RBI in 19 games this season (27.5%), with more than one RBI in five of those contests (7.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.